Baltimore Key Bridge collapse: All we know about the ship crash and victims

 What do we know about the people on the bridge?

-- It is not clear how many people were on the bridge at the time of the crash.
-Baltimore officials said at least seven vehicles plunged into the water, but they could not give an exact figure.
+- According to authorities, eight people were on the bridge at the time of the collision, and six remain unaccounted for.
+They were part of a construction crew filling potholes on the bridge.

-- Kevin Cartwright, the spokesperson for the Baltimore City Fire Department, said “numerous vehicles and possibly a tractor-trailer … went into the river.”
+- Kevin Cartwright, the spokesperson for the Baltimore City Fire Department, said “numerous vehicles and possibly a tractor-trailer … went into the river”.

 - “This is a mass-casualty, multiagency event,” he said.
 “This operation is going to extend for many days.”